Nordix/metal3-clusterapi-docs/upgrade/README.md

 https://kubernetes.io/docs/setup/release/version-skew-policy/#supported-version-skew
 Kubeadm upgrade is not used in this case.
 Add/replace should be supported between Kubernetes minor versions, e.g 1.16 to 1.17.
 * setup a cluster running e.g 3 nodes
+  * certificate-key can be found in config used in kubeadm init, e.g kubeadm-config.yaml
 * check cluster content and component versions
 ```sh
   kubectl get nodes